slamora/brackets-wiki/Contributing-to-Brackets.md

 git submodule update --init --recursive
 ```

+> Because CodeMirror will update fairly often, you'll often find as you're switching between branches or merging that your CodeMirror files are showing up as modified when you run `git status`.
+Something like `M	src/thirdparty/CodeMirror2`.
+Running the command above brings everything in sync.

 That should both get the latest version of CodeMirror and sync your fork of Brackets with brackets-app.
 If you run _bin/mac/Brackets.app_ or _bin/win/Brackets.exe_ you'll have your just-forked version of Brackets up and running.

 ### Tracking Changes from the Main Repository ###